-is no basis by which to explain the illusion."45 The challenge then becomes this: "if reality is an illusion, how do we know then that pantheism isn't an illusion as well?"
+Another author put it thusly, "if pantheism is true (and my individuality an illusion), it is false, since there is no basis by which to explain the illusion."
+The challenge then becomes this: "if reality is an illusion, how do we know then that pantheism isn't an illusion as well?"
 You see...